. . . . . Welcome to friends of Rilke from Italy . . . .

 astonish you?
 Were not love and parting

-so readily placed on shoulders, as if that were of different
+ightly placed on shoulders, as if that were of different

-material than ours?
+er than what we know?
 Think about the hands,

-clasped without pressing, although in the torsos strength abides.
+clasped without pressing, although in the torsos

 This is what the masters of self knew: we have come so far,